Hazard Vulnerability and Risk Assessment

 Contact the Bureau of Preparedness and Response

 The Florida Public Health Risk Assessment Tool – The FPHRAT captures information in a residual risk matrix that produces a risk, capability and resources gap analysis for each hazard by county.
 Access is managed to allow county planner(s) to rank capability functions, resources, and hazards.
 This tool requires a login password to protect the integrity of the data.

-State of Florida Enhanced Hazard Mitigation Plan 2013 - hazard mitigation plays an important role in the primary objective of protecting citizens’ health, safety, and welfare.
+State of Florida Enhanced Hazard Mitigation Plan 2018 - hazard mitigation plays an important role in the primary objective of protecting citizens’ health, safety, and welfare.
 This reference helps define the actions taken to reduce or eliminate the long term risk to human life and property from manmade or natural hazards and should be considered when developing plans.
 This resource does not require a login password.
-As of May 27, 2014, the plan is now approved through August 23, 2018.
+The Florida Enhanced State Hazard Mitigation Plan 2018 Update is effective August 24, 2018 through August 24, 2023.

 - Florida Risk Assessment – Florida’s hazards are identified and profiled in Section 3 of the State of Florida Enhanced Hazard Mitigation Plan.

 Spatial Hazard Events and Losses Database for the United States (SHELDUS) - is a county-level hazard data set for the U.S. for 18 different natural hazard event types such thunderstorms, hurricanes, floods, wildfires, and tornados.
 For each event the database includes the beginning date, location (county and state), property losses, crop losses, injuries, and fatalities that affected each county.
 This tool does not require a login password.

 Global Terrorism Database - is an open-source database that includes information on terrorist events around the world.
 It includes systematic data on domestic as well as international terrorist incidents.
 This tool does not require a login password.